Troilus and Cressida: Scene 3

 Meanwhile, in the Greek encampment, Cressida's father, Calchas, who has betrayed Troy in order to join the Greeks, asks the Greek general to grant him a favor.
 He asks that they exchange the Trojan commander Antenor, for his daughter, so that he might be reunited with her.
 Agamemnon agrees, and orders Diomedes to supervise the exchange.
 On Ulysses's advice, the Greek commanders then file past Achilles's tent, and scorn the proud warrior, ignoring his greetings and making him uneasy.
 He goes to Ulysses and asks him why he is being scorned, and Ulysses tells him that he is no longer a hero and he will be forgotten quickly.
-He tells, and suggests that Achilles could restore his fame and honor if he stopped dallying with enemy women and took the field.
+He suggests that Achilles could restore his fame and honor if he stopped dallying with enemy women and took the field.
 When Ulysses is gone, Patroclus tells Achilles to follow Ulysses's advice; seeing that his reputation is at stake, Achilles agrees.
 Thersites comes in and reports that Ajax is now striding about the camp, completely puffed up with his own importance.
 Patroclus persuades the foul-mouthed slave to talk Ajax into bringing Hector, safely conducted by Agamemnon, to Achilles' tent after their fight the next day, so that Achilles may speak with Hector.